Labeo frenatus Fowler, 1934; Epalzeorhynchus frenatus (Fowler, 1934); Labeo erythrura Fowler, 1937

 frenatum: from the Latin frenatus, meaning ‘bridled’, in reference to the conspicuous black “bridle-like” band extending from the snout to the eye.

 Laos populations are restricted to the Mekong drainage both above and below the Khone Phapheng Falls including the lower Xe Bangfai, which was one of the few remaining pristine rivers in Laos before being dammed in 2009/10.
-In Cambodia it supposedly occurs in the lower Mekong at least as far downstream as the capital Phnom Penh and has also been collected from the lake/river system of Tonlé Sap, though these records may refer to E. munense.
+In Cambodia it supposedly occurs in the lower Mekong at least as far downstream as the capital Phnom Penh and has also been collected from the Tonlé Sap system, although these records may refer to E. munense.

 The true extent of its current distribution is unclear as many populations have dwindled in numbers or even vanished completely over the last few decades.
 Reports suggest it hasn’t been seen in the upper Mae Klong river within the last ten years, for example.
 There also exist incongruent opinions regarding its range with Yang and Winterbottom considering it restricted to the Mae Klong and Chao Phraya watersheds, being replaced by E. munense in the Mekong, whereas Kottelat (1998) reports it from the lower Xe Bangfai in the middle Mekong.